yunguan-wang/SPROD/README.md

   --help, -h
                         show this help message and exit.
   --input_type, -y
-                        Input image type, select from {'single','patches'}. (default: single) --output_prefix, -p
+                        The input type decides the running mode for sprod, select from {'single','patches'}. (default: single)
-                        Project name, First part of names in the output. (default: sprod) --sprod_npc, -sn
+  --output_prefix, -p
-                        Number of PCs to use. positive integers. set to -1 to use all PCs, and use the original IF matrix (default: -1)
+                        Output prefix used in the output. (default: sprod) --sprod_npc, -sn
-  --sprod_umap, -su
+                        Number of PCs to use, positive integers. -1 to use all PCs from the features.(default: -1) --sprod_umap, -su
                         Toggle to use UMAP on top of PCA to represent features. (default: False) --sprod_R, -r